-One of the main challenges when getting started with multifamily investing is in which areas to look.
-With the market so hot, many investors are looking outside their own backyards in search for deals.
+One of the main challenges when getting started with multifamily investing is where to look.
+With the market so hot, many investors are looking outside their own backyards in search of deals.

 But where to look?
 How do you go about it?